Best Inflatable Hot Tubs 2019: Perfect portable hot tubs to relax in

 Layered vinyl or PVC is standard for inflatable hot tubs, but many models reinforce the walls of the tub with fabrics like polyester or nylon.
 This is usually indicated with a proprietary name; Intex calls its unique blend of materials Fiber-Tech, while Coleman uses the name Tri Tech 3 Layer Material for its mix of polyester mesh and layered PVC.

 All inflatable spas include a locking top cover for safety reasons.
-Some, however, also use the cover to insulate the tub when it's not in use and speed the heating process.
+Some, however, also use the cover to insulate the tub and speed up the heating process.
 Some models include inflatable covers that fit into the top of the tub like a stopper in a bottle, while others use insulating materials like foam or foil lining to keep the heat inside.
 Regardless of insulation style, you’ll want a cover that’s more than a fitted piece of fabric.

 There are all sorts of accessories available for maintaining your portable spa and enhancing the experience, from chemical dispensers to inflatable seat cushions.
 Any hot tub you consider should include the basic filter cartridges necessary for use, if not an extra filter or two.
 If you plan to leave the tub filled for days or weeks at a time, you’ll also want one that includes chemicals like chlorine or bromine, along with the necessary dispenser and test strips to monitor the pH levels of the water.
-Other accessories manufacturers offer with inflatable hot tubs include a ground mat to protect the bottom of the tub, built-in water softening, and built-in or attachable seat cushions and cup holders.
+Other accessory manufacturers offer a ground mat to protect the bottom of the tub, built-in water softening, and built-in or attachable seat cushions and cup holders.